By Brianna Bush

 “It’s becoming more and more necessary to take a stand on important issues,” said Huff.

-Along with organizations who are calling on the university to advocate, some UT students belonging to LGBTQ+ identity groups also do not feel that they are acknowledged.
+Along with organizations that are calling on the university to advocate, some UT students belonging to LGBTQ+ identity groups also do not feel that they are acknowledged.

 Sebastian Giarratana, sophomore psychology major, said it seems as though the LGBTQ+ community is not being recognized because there have not been repercussions.